IanSSenne/sql-challenge/README.md

 2. Using mysql run the schema.sql file to create the database

-2a. you can also optionally run the seed.sql file to get some testing or example data.
+   a. you can also optionally run the seed.sql file to get some testing or example data.

 3. run the app using `node index.js` or `yarn start` or `npm start`